Shrafe/Androne/README.md

 # Androne
-The code for an android-phone-controlled UAV
+The code for an android-phone-controlled UAV.
+It uses the in-built gyro, accelerometer, magnetometer and gps to fly, and can be communicated with while flying by texting it certain commands.
+And it will text back its location at regular intervals, or on demand, so you won't lose it. :)

 The code is a bit of a mess but it works.